M-Kolacz/basketball-team-selector/docs/templates/ui/view-implementation.md

    - Ensure that each component's responsibilities and relationships are clearly defined.

-2. API Integration:
+2. Server Action Integration:
-   - Identify all API endpoints listed in the plan.
+   - Identify all server actions listed in the plan.
-   - Implement necessary API calls for each endpoint.
+   - Import and invoke necessary server actions for each data operation.
-   - Handle API responses and update component state accordingly.
+   - Handle server action responses and update component state accordingly.
+   - Ensure proper 'use client' directive placement for client components that use hooks or interactivity.

 3. User Interactions:
    - List all user interactions specified in the implementation plan.
    - Implement event handlers for each interaction.
-   - Ensure that each interaction triggers the appropriate action or state change.
+   - Ensure that each interaction triggers the appropriate server action or state change.

 4. State Management:
    - Identify required state for each component.